College Education and Human Services

 The Graduate School at JBU also offers an MS in Higher Education Leadership through the Donald G. Soderquist College of Business as well as an MS in School Counseling through the Department of Graduate Counseling.

 The College of Education and Human Services at John Brown University is approved by the Arkansas State Department of Education (ADE), http://www.arkansased.org.
-The Education Preparation programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP, formerly NCATE), http://caepnet.org, (202) 233-0077.
+The education preparation programs are accredited by the National Council for Accreditation of Teacher Education (NCATE).
+On July 1, 2013 NCATE consolidated with the Teacher Education Accreditation Council (TEAC) and formed the Council for Accreditation of Educator Preparation (CAEP) as the new accrediting body for educator preparation http://caepnet.org, (202) 223-0077.